-Janet Teves serves as the MHHS President and CEO.
+Janet Teves serves as the MHHS President.
 She currently works as an administrative professional in the local government’s Regional Planning and Housing Services Department, in which her work consists of program technical support and administration, data consolidation, as well as support and coordination to the organization’s Reaching Home Program.
 She is also a full member of the Association of Professional Economists of BC.
 Before moving to Canada, she worked as a Project Analyst in Corporate Planning of an energy company exploring and harnessing geothermal resources in the Philippines.
 Janet’s interests lie in corporate and urban planning and administration, which allowed her to volunteer for MHHS in 2016 as grant writer.
 She is also passionate about helping communities in need.
 Her volunteer portfolio included a successful project proposal for federal funding.
 When not at work, Janet enjoys nature and the outdoors.

 Marilou Yodogawa currently serves as the MHHS Vice-President, and was re-elected to the Board in 2018 after having previously been Secretary.
 Marliou was the founder and Director of the Richmond 55+ers programs from 2016 to 2018.
 She also initiated the first-ever Philippine flag raising ceremony in Richmond, which is now an annual event.
 After arriving in Canada from the Philippines, she went to school and worked as a Licensed Practical Nurse.
 Feeling the need for a career change, she later earned a Diploma in Business Administration.
 Shortly after her graduation, she held various positions in an accounting department of an airline company, before moving up to a management position in administration.
 Today, Marilou continues to be an active community leader and volunteer.
 Apart from MHHS, she is also a Board Member of two other organizations, and periodically attends workshops to develop professional relationships with MHHS.
 In her spare time, Marilou enjoys bowling and golf.